-Are you a busy mom feeling like you have zero time in the day to get everything done?
-Take a look at my tips on time management for moms you can actually apply!
+Are you a busy mom with zero time in the day to get everything done?
+Check out these tips on time management for moms you can actually apply!

-For most of us parents, time management feels like it should be easy.
+For most of us moms, time management skills feel like it should be easy.
 Maybe you only have one child, not 10.
-You don’t have financial struggles or health issues to take up your time.
-Perhaps you’re still young, with no reason not to feel capable of managing your time.
+You don’t have financial struggles or health issues that take up your extra time.
+Perhaps you’re still young, with no reason not to feel capable of managing your daily routine.

-Why, then, does time management for moms feel impossible?
+Why, then, does effective time management for moms feel impossible?

-Sure, both parents work, and you don’t have regular help from others.
-But your house is always a mess (weekend clean-ups don’t last too long), your newborn keeps fighting sleep, and you have zero time to exercise or cook.
+Sure, both you and your partner work, and you don’t have regular help from others.
+But your house is always a mess (weekend clean-ups don’t last too long).
+Your newborn keeps fighting sleep, and you have zero time to exercise or cook.

 Time management for moms

-Still… I also know what it’s like to run a household with three little ones to care for.
-Even if you’ve always been good with managing your time, becoming a new mom can change all that.
-Less time and more responsibilities is overwhelming even for the most organized mom.
+I know what it’s like to run a household with little ones to care for.
+Even if you’ve always been good with managing your time, being a new mom can change all that.
+Less time and more responsibilities can be overwhelming even for the most organized mom.

-So rest assured, if you’re at your wit’s end about how much time it takes to do everything, you’re not alone.
-Even better news: you can take care of your household, run errands, and of course take care of the kids without feeling completely burned out.
+So, rest assured, if you’re at your wit’s end about how much time it takes to do everything, you’re not alone.
+Even better news: you can manage your household, run errands, and of course spend quality time with the kids without feeling completely burned out.

-I’ll walk you through my tips on time management for moms that have kept me sane even as a working mom with three kids.
+I’ll walk you through my best time management tips that have kept me sane even as a working mom with three kids.
 I rely on these tactics whether our days are humming along or when a catastrophe strikes.

 The most important place to start?
 With your mindset.